-Nineteenth Sunday of Ordinary Time, Year C,
+Nineteenth Sunday of Ordinary Time, August 7, 2016

 In the reading that follows, a latter-day author describes the confidence and vigilance of the ancient Hebrew slaves in Egypt.
 The Lord was about to liberate them.
 The Hebrews sacrificed the first passover lambs and ate the ritual meal, as prescribed by Moses, awaiting their imminent release.